-Both the FT7 and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the FT7 followed on from the Panasonic FT6.
+The FT7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic FT7 better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DC-FT7: